jg-rp/python-liquid2/README.md

 > [!WARNING]
 > This project is not yet officially released.
 Please consider this repository and its [documentation](https://jg-rp.github.io/python-liquid2/) a preview.
+> You can also preview the [migration quide](https://jg-rp.github.io/python-liquid2/migration/).

 ---